 Growth and well-being – which helps pupils develop confidence, motivation, self- belief and a strong sense of self-worth.
 They develop socially and emotionally and are being equipped to become independent thinkers and lead by example.

-Topics will be enhanced and introduced through a ‘hook’ which will be in the form of a high quality story and/ or books and a thought provoking question.
-Questions will involve the children learning the knowledge, understanding and skill required whilst finding a solution/ possibility/ answer.
+Carefully chosen topics begin with a ‘big’ question and are enhanced and introduced through a ‘hook’ to the learning, which is often in the form of a high quality text.
+‘Big questions’ involve the children learning the subject specific knowledge, understanding and skill required whilst discussing and debating to find a possibility or answer.

 Our curriculum design is built upon the principles and pedagogy which underpin it: